Registering Securities in Wisconsin

 If an offering and sale of securities does not qualify for any registration exemption, then the securities must be registered with the Division before being offered or sold in Wisconsin (see § 551.301, Wis.
 Stats.), unless the offering involves Covered Securities.

 Registration by Coordination: § 551.303, Wis.
-Stats., may be used only if a registration statement has been filed with the SEC and the registration is not yet effective.
+Stats., may be used for a security for which a registration statement has been filed with the SEC under the Securities Act of 1933 in connection with the same offering.
 See COORDINATION for specifics.
 (This method is not available for an issuer that is using an exemption for federal purposes under Regulation A or Regulation D of the Securities Act of 1933.
 See Registration by Qualification, next paragraph.)